-Records mentioning the royal castle Křivoklát were first recorded around 1100 A.D. though today’s building dates from the late 13th century.
+Records mentioning the royal castle Křivoklát were first recorded around 1100 A.D., though today’s building dates from the late 13th century.
 It was enlarged and fortified at the end of the 14th century.
-Thanks to all these renovations and continual rebuilding the castle shows all phases of the Gothic style.
-Castle is considered unique from architectonic point of view, also for being similar to the French castle conception.
+Thanks to all these renovations and continual rebuilding, the castle shows all phases of the Gothic style.
+Castle is considered unique from an architectonic point of view and similar to the French castle conception.
 Castle was once the royal hunting lodge of Charles IV.
-Inside you can see the vaulted King’s Hall, a Gothic chapel with a fine carved altarpiece, a dungeon once used as a prison and now home to a grim assortment of torture instruments, and the Knights’ Hall, a collection of late Gothic paintings and many sculptures.
+Inside, you can see the vaulted King’s Hall, a Gothic chapel with a finely carved altarpiece, a dungeon once used as a prison and now home to a grim assortment of torture instruments, and the Knights’ Hall a collection of late Gothic paintings and many sculptures.

-Křivoklát is situated 40 km to 50 km west of Prague, with a 250,000 visitors a year it is second most visited castle in Czech Republic.
-One of the best things about a trip to Křivoklát is the surrounding countryside, with numerous trails perfect for hiking, biking, and leisurely strolls.
+Křivoklát is situated 40 km to 50 km west of Prague.
+With 250,000 visitors a year, it is the second most visited castle in the Czech Republic.
+One of the best things about a trip to Křivoklát is the surrounding countryside, with numerous trails perfect for hiking, biking, and strolls.

 Prague to Křivoklát Transport.
 Alternative to train.
 Book cheap door to door private minibus.

 Getting to Křivoklát Castle